Italian literature: Between the 19th and 20th century

-After the Risorgimento, political literature becomes less important.
+After the Risorgimento, political literature became less important.
 The first part of this period is characterized by two divergent trends of literature that both opposed Romanticism.
 The first trend is the Scapigliatura, that attempted to rejuvenate Italian culture through foreign influences, notably from the poetry of Charles Baudelaire and the works of American writer Edgar Allan Poe.
 The second trend is represented by Giosuè Carducci, a dominant figure of this period, fiery opponent of the Romantics and restorer of the ancient metres and spirit who, great as a poet, was scarcely less distinguished as a literary critic and historian.

 The influence of Émile Zola is evident in the Verismo.
 Luigi Capuana but most notably Giovanni Verga and were its main exponents and the authors of a verismo manifesto.
 Capuana published the novel Giacinta, generally regarded as the "manifesto" of Italian verismo.
 Unlike French naturalism, which was based on positivistic ideals, Verga and Capuana rejected claims of the scientific nature and social usefulness of the movement.

 Instead Decadentism was based mainly on the Decadent style of some artists and authors of France and England about the end of the 19th century.
-The main authors of the Italian version were Antonio Fogazzaro, Giovanni Pascoli, best known by his Myricae and Poemetti, and Gabriele D'Annunzio.
+The main authors of the Italian version were Antonio Fogazzaro, Giovanni Pascoli, best known for his Myricae and Poemetti, and Gabriele D'Annunzio.
 Although differing stylistically, they championed idiosyncrasy and irrationality against scientific rationalism.
 Gabriele d'Annunzio produced original work in poetry, drama and fiction, of extraordinary originality.
 He began with some lyrics distinguished no less by their exquisite beauty of form than by their licence, and these characteristics reappeared in a long series of poems, plays and novels.

 Edmondo de Amicis is better known for his moral works and travels than for his fiction.
 Of the women novelists, Matilde Serao and Grazia Deledda became popular.
 Deledda was awarded the 1926 Nobel Prize in Literature for her works.